-Google Cloud recently introduced log scopes for Cloud Logging, aimed at improving how organizations manage and analyze their logs.
+Google Cloud recently introduced log scopes for Cloud Logging, which aim to improve how organizations manage and analyze their logs.
 This enhancement addresses the common challenge of finding relevant data from the vast amount of information in observability tools.

 Joy Wang and Eyamba Ita, product managers from Google Cloud, elaborated on the log scopes in a blog post.
 Log scopes are defined as named collections of logs of interest that can span across different projects.
 They consist of groups of log views that control and grant permissions to subsets of logs within log buckets.